 Rule 9.
-Entry for all exhibits will be completed through online FairEntry, an service located at: https://sheridancofair.fairentry.com 4-Hers will log in using their 4HOnline accounts.
+Entry for all exhibits will be completed through FairEntry, an online service located at:

+https://sheridancofair.fairentry.com

+4-H Members will log in using their 4HOnline accounts.
 Open Class and FFA exhibitors will create an account in the FairEntry system using an email address and password to enter their exhibits.
-Any questions or exhibitor who doesn't have access to a computer may contact Crystal at 785-877-5755 at the Twin Creeks District Extension Office for assistance.
-All entries are due by July 3rd.
-Each exhibitor shall enter exhibits with departmental superintendents at the designated check-in time on the fair schedule.
+Any questions or exhibitors who don't have access to a computer may contact the Twin Creeks District - Sheridan Office at 785-675-3268 for assistance.
+All entries are due by July 1st.
+Each exhibitor shall enter exhibits with departmental superintentendent(s) at the designated check-in time on the fair schedule.
 Rule 10.
-All educational exhibits for all projects will be entered under Department Y - Miscellaneous.
+All educational exhibits for all projects will be entered under DEPARTMENT Y - MISCELLANEOUS.
 Educational exhibits share with others what you learned in a project.
 Exhibits may be in the form of a poster, notebook, or display.
 If exhibit is a poster, it must not be larger than 22" x 30".
 If exhibit is a display, maximum size cannot exceed a standard commercial 3' x 4' tri-fold display board.
 No card table displays are allowed.
 Take care to select durable materials that will withstand fair conditions.
 Name and county must be clearly marked on educational exhibits.

 Rule 11.
-The official 4-H age is open to youth 7-18 yrs. as of January 1st of the current year.
+The official 4-H age is open to youth 7 - 18 years of age as of January 1st of the current year.